neszt/cppcheck-docker/README.md

 ## Introduction

-Dockerfile to build latest [cppcheck](https://github.com/danmar/cppcheck).
+Dockerfile to build latest and any tagged version of [cppcheck](https://github.com/danmar/cppcheck).

 Main aims: